manitofigh/star-docs/README.md

 ## Node.js version

-Before getting started with local development, you need to know this project uses [Next.js](https://nextjs.org/).
+Before getting started with local development: This project uses [Next.js](https://nextjs.org/).

 To use Next.js, you need Node.js version `18.18` or newer.